Orthodox Christian Fellowship at UVA

 3. 3

-You do not need to know the prayers, understand every part of the service, or arrive with church words ready.
-You can just come and let the night unfold.
+You do not need to know the prayers or understand every part of the service.
+Come, observe, and ask questions as they arise.

 New here?